The Webkit ProcessThe Webkit Process oplin Thu, 01/21/2016 - 12:54

 - Cost estimate.
 After the phone conference, OPLIN will send you an itemized cost estimate for your project, based on what was discussed in the initial phone conference.
 You'll be asked to review and to note any changes.

 - Contract.
-Once we have a finalized cost estimate, your library will be sent an official contract from the State Library of Ohio.
-There will be three copies; you will be asked to sign all of them, and return two (2).
-When these have been received, work on your new Website Kit will be in earnest.
+Once we have a finalized cost estimate, your library will be sent an official contract.
+When we have received the signed copy, work on your new Website Kit will be in earnest.

 - Site architecture.
 We'll put together a site architecture, which will map out the hierarchy of your content, based on the phone conference and on the site's existing content.
 We'll then ask you to make revisions (such as removing pages no longer used or re-arranging the order of any pages).
 OPLIN will review your proposed changes for any potential usability issues.
 Once we have something we're all happy with, you'll sign an Architecture Approval form.
 Keep in mind that any changes requested to this architecture, after signing, will incur additional charges, with a minimum charge of $150.00.